erickacarazo/erickacarazo/README.md

 Hello my name is Ericka Carazo, I'm visual designer from Costa Rica.

+I like the beach